coreos/triagebot/README.md

+# :warning: This branch is no longer maintained :warning:

+---

 # Triagebot

 This is a simple Slack bot to help with triaging Bugzilla issues.
 It reports new bugs to a designated Slack channel and tracks whether the bugs have been triaged.